 Facts About The Stratosphere: What It Is And Its Defining Characteristics

-The atmosphere consists of five distinct layers, with the stratosphere being the second, situated just above the troposphere.
-We take a closer look at the stratosphere and its defining characteristics.
+Earth's atmosphere consists of five distinct layers, with the stratosphere being the second, situated just above the troposphere.
+We examine this atmospheric layer and its defining characteristics.

-The stratosphere is one of the 5 layers of the atmosphere, situated above the troposphere and below the mesosphere at an altitude of 10 km (6 miles), extending to 50 km (30 miles).
-It is the only atmospheric layer where temperature inversion occurs and the region where the ozone layer is situated.
+The stratosphere is one of the Earth's five atmospheric layers, situated above the troposphere and below the mesosphere at an altitude of 10 km or 6 miles, extending to 50 km or 30 miles.
+It is the only layer where temperature inversion occurs and the region where the ozone layer is located.

 It is easy & understandable to view our atmosphere as a continuous layer of air.
 However, it is made up out of five different layers: The troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 This article focus on the stratosphere, Earth's second layer.